-As of December 31, 2023, Atleos had U.S. federal, U.S. state (tax effected), and foreign tax attribute carryforwards of approximately \$1.1 billion.
-The net operating loss carryforwards that are subject to expiration will expire in the years 2024 through 2043.
+As of December 31, 2024, Atleos had U.S. federal, U.S. state (tax effected), and foreign net operating loss carryforwards of approximately \$1.1 billion.
+These carryforwards that are subject to expiration will expire in the years 2025 through 2043.
 As a result of stock ownership changes, our U.S. tax attributes could be subject to limitations under Section 382 of the U.S. Internal Revenue Code of 1986, as amended, if further material stock ownership changes occur.
+Additionally, Atleos has tax credit carryforwards of approximately \$18 million, which will expire in the years 2033 through 2034.